Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2019.3-to-2020.1.md

 ## Mesh LOD Transition

-From Unity 2020.1, the cross LOD fade transition between a LitTessellation.shader or a LayeredLit.shader to object with a Material with no tessellation is no longer a dithering but a smooth decrease of the displacement strenght.
-It allow to improve transition between Firt high quality LOD done with tessellation to a second mid-qality LOD without it.
-The remaining transition are the same, i.e transition to low decimated mesh will still be a dithering.
+From Unity 2020.1, HDRP no longer uses dithering for the LOD crossfade transition between a LOD that uses a material with tessellation and a LOD that uses a material with no tessellation.
+Instead, HDRP smoothly decreases the tessellation displacement strength.
+This improves the transition between the first high-quality LOD with tessellation and a second mid-quality LOD without tessellation.
+The remaining transitions between non-tessellation materials still use dithering.

 ## Scene View Camera Settings